-4.5.2.5.5.3.
+5.5.3.
 Primary Source Verification

-Primary source verification of licensure shall occur as soon as the disaster is under control or within seventy-two (72) hours from the time the physician presented him/herself to the Hospital, whichever comes first.
-If primary source verification cannot be completed within seventy-two (72) hours due to extraordinary circumstances, the following shall be documented:
+Primary source verification of licensure shall occur as soon as the disaster is under control or within seventy-two (72) hours from the time the physician presented <a href="https://hint.ncbi.nlm.ncbi.